Kubernetes on AWS EKS with Amazon RDS and S3Kubernetes on AWS EKS with Amazon RDS and S3

 helm install my-kestra kestra/kestra

-In the deployment configuration, integrate RDS and S3.
+In the deployment configuration, integrate RDS and S3 as the database and storage backends, respectively.
 Set the database connection under datasources and S3 details under storage in your Helm values.

 Here is how you can configure RDS in the Helm chart's values: